acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>An example of my tests using the Test Runner in Play Mode</span>
 </div>

-I've been using it for years in different environments and in different projects.
-It's main value to me is as a design process and that could be applied at different abstraction layers, not only for code.
+I've been using TDD for years in different projects.
+I feel it has great value as a design process that could be applied at different layers of abstraction, not only for code.

-Matching its definition, I normally first start thinking on how I want to validate a new content or feature, then I work creating the context to validate that (the test) and when it fails start working on the implementation.
-Sometimes it could be just code, just using the unit test framework, others it could be an entire scene with a complex setting.
+Matching its definition, I normally start thinking on how I want to validate a new content or feature.
+Then, I create the context and logic to validate it and when that fails I move into implementing the feature.
+Sometimes it can be validated using one or more unit test, others, it might need an entire scene with a complex setting.

 ## Example: adding double jump to character (abstract)

-Suppose I want to add a double jump to the main character of a platformer game.
-Here I could consider different cases that also drive in some way the exact double jump I want.
-Some questions I ask to myself could be:
+At some point of the development of a platformer game we decided we want to add a double jump to the main character.

+Asking myself different questions helps me in defining how I want this feature to behave and the different cases I could use to validate what I want.

 * Do I want to be able to jump at any time during the jump?
 * Do I want to allow a jump if I fall from a platform or double jump in that case?
 * Do I want the second jump to be the same as the initial one or different (faster, less height, etc)?

-These questions and how I want to validate them are shaping the design of the game and the code.
+This process help in the design of the feature, the game and the code.

 For the first question, suppose I only want to allow a double jump if the player presses the jump button while the character is going up, before starting to fall.

 To validate that, I want to have a test where the character jumps by pressing jump button and press jump button again before falling and see the character jump again.

-And I also want to have a test where the character jumps by pressing the jump button and press the jump button again but after falling and see it doesn't jump again.
+Also, I need a test where the character jumps by pressing the jump button and press the jump button again but after it started falling and see it doesn't jump the second time.

-Now, I also want to make the second jump more powerful than the first one.
-For that, and using a previous test I did to make sure a jump reaches the max height X, I will now make a test case where the a double jump has to reach more than 2X of max height.

 # How am I validating that in my games

 ## Setting up the context

+Suppose I am adding a new feature that if the character is not over a platform it should fall until it touches one.

+My test will be something like this, the character starts over a platform, near a corner, moves right, validate is falling.

-First, I set the context of the test.
-For example, I want the character to be over a corner so when it moves right it falls.
+First, I set the context of the test, so I create the level and put the character in a corner.

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-screenshot-01.png" width="400px"/>